 Hello!
-I'm Nik the software developer who lives and works in Brooklyn, NY.
+I'm Nik the software developer who lives in Jersey City, NJ and working for Google in New York, NY.

 As a full-stack developer, I like getting into all areas of a project, wether it's on the front-end or way back in the bowels of a database.
 One consequence of this is that I'm always needing to learn new skills and tricks, but luckily love digging into something new and making it work.